rsiddqp/rephraser/README.md

 - Some applications may block text injection (e.g., password managers)
 - Rich text formatting may be lost (plaintext only in MVP)
 - English language only (multi-language support planned)

+## Troubleshooting

+### App doesn't capture text
+- Ensure accessibility permissions are granted in System Preferences
+- Try selecting text in a different application
+- Restart the app

+### API errors
+- Check your API key is correct in Settings
+- Verify internet connection
+- Switch to default Proxy Server if issues persist

+### Keyboard shortcut not working
+- Restart the app to re-register the shortcut
+- Check no other app is using Cmd+Shift+R
+- Try using the app window directly (click Rephrase button)

 ## Roadmap 🗺️